 Preparation is key when it comes to grant applications.
-Since applying for a grant is time-consuming, the experts we spoke with said there are a number of steps you should to take to properly prepare for your application and simplify the process.
+Since applying for a grant is time-consuming, the experts we spoke with said there are several steps you should take to properly prepare for your application and simplify the process.

 Define the funding: Amad Ebrahimi, CEO and founder of Merchant Maverick, said business owners should outline the specific funding needed and identify the precise objectives a grant will help them achieve.

 Create a detailed business plan: According to Ebrahimi, the next step is creating a business plan.
 Your plan should include important details about your business like a company description, business structure, service offered, financial projections and other useful information.